teppeis/vinyl-ast/README.md

 [aster](http://asterjs.github.io/aster/) is an AST-based code builder.
 To use it with Gulp, additional confugiration is needed.

-vinyl-ast is designed for working with Gulp.
+vinyl-ast is primary designed for working with Gulp.
-Users don't have to concerned about such an AST.
+Gulp users don't have to concern about such an AST.
 Only plugin developers need to do.

 ## For Gulp plugin developer

+Check `file.ast` property, use it and set your result ast to it.

 ```javascript
 var through = require('through2');